remp2020/remp/Mailer/README.md

 Transformed `data` can be then used as parameters of `/api/v1/mailers/generate-mail` endpoint.

 As of the writing of this description, not all generators are required to provide preprocessing of parameters.
-It's responsible of the caller to know whether the source template uses generator that can *preprocess* parameters.
+It's a responsibility of the caller to know whether the source template uses generator that can *preprocess* parameters.
-If the *preprocess* is called for generator not supporting it, *HTTP 400 Bad Request* is returned with error message.
+If the *preprocess* is called for a generator not supporting it, *HTTP 400 Bad Request* is returned with error message.

 ---

 #### POST `/api/v1/mailers/mailgun`

 Webhook endpoint for legacy Mailgun event reporting.
-We advise to use `v2` of this endpoint and new implementation of webhooks on Mailgun.
+We advise using `v2` of this endpoint and new implementation of webhooks on Mailgun.

 You can configure Mailgun webhooks in the Mailgun's [control panel](https://app.mailgun.com/app/webhooks).
 For more